snowcoal/SnowcoalsTools/README.md

 # SnowcoalsTools

 This is a plugin made by me (snowcoal) that has various building tools that I wanted and then made.
+It uses the FastAsyncWorldEdit API and thus requires it installed on the server.
 The various features are listed below:

     Java version of CityGenerator
-    Command that smooths terrain into stairs and slabs
+    FAWE command that does a water erosion simulation on terrain FAWE command that smooths terrain into stairs and slabs.
+Works with overhangs/caves/etc FAWE command that does a 3 dimensional blur.
+Works with overhangs/caves/etc

 # CityGenerator Command

-This is a command that generates cities using a maze-based algorithm.
-It uses the FastAsyncWorldEdit API and thus requires it installed on the server.
+This is a tool that generates cities using a maze-based algorithm.

 Most of the code for this was directly copied from my C++ CityGenerator project, and some conversions were done to fix syntax stuff.
 Thus, there are often comments or variable names referring to pointers, even though Java does not have pointers.
 There might also be comments